-- The Ministry of Justice reported an increase in the allocation of resources for paying fees to pro bono lawyers from €81 million (paid in 2015) to €103 million (paid in 2018).
-The EU Scoreboard (2020:5) highlighted the reforms on legal aid and reported that the budget of Belgian courts is the fourth best of the EU member states.
+- The Ministry of Justice312 reported an increase in the allocation of resources for paying fees to pro bono lawyers from €81 million (paid in 2015) to €103 million (paid in 2018).
+The EU Scoreboard (2020:5) highlighted the reforms on legal aid and reported that the budget of Belgian courts is the fourth best of the EU member states313.
 However, it also flagged that state prosecutors lack adequate resources and expertise to investigate. - The Ministry of Justice updated the website, which provides a detailed explanation about who can get access to legal aid and assistance.

 - Belgium has not ratified the Protocol to the European Agreement on the Transmission of Applications for Legal Aid (CoE ETS 179).
-This Protocol seeks to improve the operation of the Agreement (CoE ETS 92), which enables persons having their habitual residence in the territory of a Party to apply for legal aid in civil, commercial or administrative matters in the territory of another Party, in particular in cooperation aspects. - The CESCR report of 19/2/2020 pointed out the difficulties of access to justice in Belgium.
-The Parallel Report from UNIA and Myria to the Belgian report to the UN HRC further pointed that the 2016 legal aid reform affected people in precarious circumstances (mainly disabled persons and foreigners) because it eliminated the automatic access to second-line legal aid to certain categories of beneficiaries (e.g. persons who receive a replacement income or an integration income from the state).
+This Protocol seeks to improve the operation of the Agreement (CoE ETS 92), which enables persons having their habitual residence in the territory of a Party to apply for legal aid in civil, commercial or administrative matters in the territory of another Party, in particular in cooperation aspects. - The CESCR report of 19/2/2020 pointed out the difficulties of access to justice in Belgium314.
+The Parallel Report from UNIA and Myria to the Belgian report to the UN HRC315 further pointed that the 2016 legal aid reform affected people in precarious circumstances (mainly disabled persons and foreigners) because it eliminated the automatic access to second-line legal aid to certain categories of beneficiaries (e.g. persons who receive a replacement income or an integration income from the state).
 The reform also increased the administrative burden because they had to demonstrate a lack of resources.
 Belgium reported on 10/2019 to the UN Human Rights Council that second-line legal aid increased, but UNIA and Myria explained that the increase was explained by the duty of lawyers to file a new application when they need to appeal a judgement, whereas, before the reform, the same application was valid for the two instances.
-The result was that many people were prevented from getting access to legal aid because of a shortage of evidence of their financial situation.
+The result was that many people were prevented from getting access to legal aid because of a shortage of evidence of their financial situation. - Myria and UNIA parallel report316 considered that the reforms on digitalisation of the judiciary further increased the litigation fees, and the law on the insurance for legal assistance does not favour people not able to pay the insurance policy.
+The insurance also has exclusion periods (sometimes 3 to 5 years before the problem started in court) to initiate the coverage. - Myria and UNIA parallel report317 denounced obstacles to receive legal assistance as several appeals have been obstructed by a shortage of specialised lawyers.
+Recent reforms of the judiciary and of legal aid in Belgium are transforming legal practice and lawyers are struggling to adapt to the new circumstances (Gibens et al 2020). - Besides the need for translations for foreign claimants, the clarity of the legal language is another •

-UNIA and Myria (2020) Parallel report to the 5th Periodic report of Belgium
+317 UNIA and Myria (2020) Parallel report to the 5th Periodic report of Belgium.